pkoehl/AlphaMol/README.md

 >julia> CxxWrap.prefix_path()
 >```

-After building the Makefile using Cmake you can call ```make all``` to build the shared library called libAlphaMol.so
+After building the Makefile using Cmake you can call ```make all``` to build the shared library.
+When the build process is completed you should see a shared library file called libAlphaMol.so

 **4. Disclaimer**